A first for Auckland

 For more information, read about the City Rail Link on the City Centre Masterplan web page.

 The Unitary Plan will be the rulebook that shapes the way Auckland grows.
 It will set out what can be built and where, in order to create a higher quality and more compact Auckland while still providing for rural activities and maintaining the marine environment.

-For more information, read about The Unitary Plan on our website.
+For more information, see Unitary Plan

 The Southern Initiative

 The Southern Initiative will focus on South Auckland and is designed to improve:

 - economic development

 The Southern Initiative is being developed in partnership with government agencies, the local community and other key stakeholders.

 A map of the initiative can be viewed below: